Gina-Frankel/portfolio/README.md

 ```
 As a  potential employer,
 So that I know more about this person as a whole,
-I would to be able  to click a link which  will show me thier interests.
+I would like to be able  to click a link which  will show me thier interests.
 ```

 ```
 As a  potential employer,,
 So that I know more about this person as a whole,
-I would to be able to see  a list of thier interest
+I would like to be able to see  a list of thier interests
 ```
 AC
 ```